-The world has changed and continues to change due to the Coronavirus pandemic.
 The blog post below, written by Laura Sandefer, refers to a great technique their family uses during the holidays to focus on gratitude for the past, and set goals for the future.
 It seems to me that these two elements, gratitude and goals, are needed now more than ever.

 – Kori Stack